home-assistant/home-assistant.io/source/_integrations/file.markdown

 ## Notifications

 Make sure that the file you want to use is added to the [allowlist_external_dirs](https://www.home-assistant.io/integrations/homeassistant/#allowlist_external_dirs).
-The file will be created if it doesn't exist.
-Add the path of your [configuration](/docs/configuration/) folder (e.g., `/config`) to save the file there.
-Setting the optional parameter `name` allows multiple notifiers to be created.
-Setting `timestamp` to `true` adds a timestamp to every entry.
+The file will be created if it doesn't exist, but make sure the folder exists.
+Add the path of your [configuration](/docs/configuration/) folder (e.g., `/config/file_notifications`) to save the file there.
+Setting `timestamp` to `true` adds a timestamp to every logged entry.
+After creating a config entry you can change the entry name, the name of notify entity or the entity_id, if you prefer so.

-To use notifications, please see the [getting started with automation page](/getting-started/automation/).
+To use notifications in automations or scripts, see the [getting started with automation page](/getting-started/automation/).

 Use the `notify.send_message` entity service to store notification messages.